This article has been revised to clarify that the adult deaths were linked to, rather than necessarily caused by, Lupron.

-More than 6,300 adults have died from reactions to a drug that is used as a puberty blocker in gender-confused children, Food & Drug Administration data shows.
+According to Food & Drug Administration data, thousands of adults have died after suffering adverse reactions to a drug that is used as a puberty blocker for gender-confused children.

 “Between 2012 and June 30 of this year, the FDA documented over 40,764 adverse reactions suffered by patients who took Leuprolide Acetate (Lupron), which is used as a hormone blocker.
 More than 25,500 reactions logged from 2014-2019 were considered ‘serious,’ including 6,370 deaths,” The Christian Post reported on Thursday.